Pipe Ten supports all major VPN (Virtual Private Network) technologies to encapsulate data in-flight between users, servers and networks.

 Inclusive OpenVPN Service

-Traffic using the OpenVPN service is encapsulated / privacy protected between Customers endpoint (desktop, laptop and/or mobile where the VPN software is installed) and the Pipe Ten VPN service (what the VPN software connects to), which helps protect against threats on the Customers network or the general Internet.
+Traffic using the OpenVPN service is encapsulated / privacy protected between Customers endpoint (desktop, laptop and/or mobile where the VPN software is installed) and the Pipe Ten VPN service (what the VPN software connects to), which helps protect against threats on the customer’s network or general Internet.

 Dedicated OpenVPN (or L2TP over IPSec) Services

-Where privacy of traffic is required fully between Customers endpoint (desktop, laptop and/or mobile where the VPN software is installed) and the Customers Services hosted on a Pipe Ten network, or a volume of users required; dedicated VPN services are required.
+Where privacy of traffic is required fully between customer’s endpoint (desktop, laptop and/or mobile where the VPN software is installed) and the customer’s services hosted on a Pipe Ten network, or where a volume of users required then dedicated VPN services are required.

 Dedicated IPSec Services

-Permanent VPN connections are typically deployed at the customer firewall level using IPSec for the purposes of connecting and encapsulating data between networks; in different locations and/or with different providers.
+Permanent VPN connections are typically deployed at the customer firewall level using IPSec for the purposes of connecting and encapsulating data between networks in different locations or with different providers.